scyfris/cognitive_rpg/obsidian/Documentation/Wiki.md

 #### TileSet settings

-These are the settings for an Isometric tileset using the AGG Plugin:
+These are the settings for an Isometric tileset using the AGG Plugin.
+Note that we change almost all of the defaults.
+In particular, Tile Shape should be Isometric, Tile layout is Diamond Down, Tile Offset Axis is Vertical Offset, and Tile Size is 32 x 16.

+![[Pasted image 20240201151612.png]]

 Later we will add a custom data layer to this, but for now that's it for the settings.
-![[Pasted image 20240201151612.png]]

 #### Create tileset tiles

 For editing TileSets, it's on the bottom (make sure you are highlighting either the TileSet .tres file in the Folder view, or highlighting the TileMap in the scene hierarchy)